 Their 55-10 loss to the San Francisco 49ers is still the most one-sided in Super Bowl history.
 It was their third Super Bowl loss in four seasons, and they lost all three games by at least three touchdowns, excluding PATs.
 Elway already had a reputation for late heroics, but his team now had a reputation for big losses.
-The Elway-led Broncos were lampooned on The Simpsons in “Cape Feare” (episode 502) and later in my favorite, “You Only Move Twice” (episode 802).
+The Elway-led Broncos were lampooned on The Simpsons in “Cape Feare” (ep 502) and later in my favorite, “You Only Move Twice” (ep 802).

 Besides being the butt of jokes on a popular sitcom several years after Super Bowl XXIV, the Elway-led Broncos were a mediocre team during the first half of the 90s.
 I played as the 49ers in Madden NFL 95 on the Super Nintendo, and I started to prefer them in real-life, too.
 The 49ers roster that was replicated for this game won Super Bowl XXIX.
 In light of the decisive win, their offensive coordinator was hired as the new Broncos head coach.

 Mike Shanahan had been the offensive coordinator for the Broncos when Elway lost his first two Super Bowls.
-Shanahan brought the teachings of coaching guru Bill Walsh who, like John Madden, had licensed his name for an EA video game and, like John Elway, had been a leading figure in Stanford football.
+Shanahan brought the teachings of coaching guru Bill Walsh who, like John Madden, had licensed his name for an EA video game and, like John Elway, had been a legendary figure in Stanford football.
 Nate Jackson, who played for the Broncos under Shanahan, wrote about the Walsh-Shanahan connection in his memoir Slow Getting Up.